Fusion of deterministically generated photonic graph states: Methods

 We apply a $Z$ gate to qubit 6 and a Hadamard to qubit 1 and 6 (indices run from left to right).

 Now we perform the fusion operation on qubits 1 and 6 and get

 Here, we have moved the second spin qubit to the first position and reintroduced the logical qubit encoding using $\ket{0}_L$ and $\ket{1}_L$.
-Additionally, we have added a normalization constant.
-The expression above represents the state that corresponds to the graph shown in Extended Data \Fig\ref{fig:supplement_ringstates},c.
-The measured stabilizer expectation values are displayed in Extended Data \Fig\ref{fig:supplement_ringstates},b.
+Additionally, we have added a normalisation constant.
+The expression above represents the state that corresponds to the graph shown in Extended Data \Fig\ref{fig:supplement_ringstates}c.
+The measured stabiliser expectation values are displayed in Extended Data \Fig\ref{fig:supplement_ringstates}b.